 Natural logarithm transformation will be used for plasma/blood concentrations.
 Plasma concentration values that are below the limit of quantitation (BLQ) will be presented as "BLQ" in the concentration data listing.
-Values that are BLQ will be treated as 0 at predose time points, and one-half the value of the LOQ at postbaseline time points.
+Values that are BLQ will be treated as 0 at predose time points, and one-half the value of the LOQ at postdose time points for determination of summary and order statistics.